 This helps to prevent exposure to flood and wastewater pathogens, such as E. coli (STEC).

-Note that there are about 265,000 STEC infections in the US each year, a third of which is due to E. coli.
+Note that there are about 265,000 STEC infections (CNN) in the US each year, a third of which are due to E. coli.

 Safety gear can also protect you from chemicals that may have mixed with the floodwater.